 Activities of self indulgence are ones that give pleasure up front but leave a price to pay later.
 Examples are compulsions or addictions like drugs and alcohol, binge eating, shopping, gambling, physically dangerous sports, or other harmful behaviors.

 It's interesting that we, as a society, have been taught to feel guilty with the idea and practice of self love and self care - which usually then LEADS to self indulgence!
 This is an especially important concept if we want to sustain healthy eating choices.
 In my blog, Why You Can't Rely On Willpower To Eat Healthy, one of the points I talk about is that self care is what replenishes our willpower.

-Personally, as a massage therapist for the past 30 years, working with nutrition and spiritual counseling clients, helping to care for my 95 year old mother, and caring for my son after THREE major motorcycle accidents, I have learned how VERY important this is.
+Personally, as a massage therapist for the past 30 years, working with nutrition and spiritual counseling clients, helping to care for my 96 year old mother, caring for my son after THREE major motorcycle accidents, and especially after last year's back injury, I have learned how VERY important this is.
 I also spend a LOT of time working at the computer, and I am really clear that it is one of the most addictive and depleting activities I’ve ever experienced.